roman-milk/roman-milk.github.io/honey-be-a-good-slut-fuck-him.md

+===

- ****** Honey, Be A Good Slut, Fuck Him! ****** byNonStopFunGuy© Again, my wife looked almost guilty, rolling her eyes and bouncing around like she just wanted to fuck and not answer the question.
+Again, my wife looked almost guilty, rolling her eyes and bouncing around like she just wanted to fuck and not answer the question.
 "Mmm, I dunno, maybe, maybe tomorrow?"
 She laughed at some inside joke.
 "Mmm, he thinks I'm cheating, so we're you know, keeping our little affair secret and low-key."
 She really laughed hard then.

  "And, let's see, when are you meeting Andrew again, to fuck this other man you now are in love with?"
 There was not a hint of answer or jealousy in my voice.